trychlos/pwix-accounts-manager/README.md

     Whether to display a Roles panel, defaulting to `true`.

     For the Roles panel be actually displayed, this `haveRoles` argument must be `true`, **AND** the `pwix:roles` package must be used by the application (it is not _used_ by this package).

+- `preNewFn`

+- `postNewFn`

+- `preUpdateFn`

+- `postUpdateFn`

+    Async functions which are called for the relative event.

+    Prototype is: `async preNewFn( item<Object>)`.

+    These let the caller a chance to modify the item before/after the database insert/update.

 - `preferredLabel`